-I’m no stranger to feminism, anti-feminism, and the word pseudo-feminism, a long tale where the word got me into trouble.
-I had to explain myself to a complete stranger, and now the word is being uttered by almost everyone in the society.
+I’m no stranger to feminism, anti-feminism, or the term “pseudo-feminist,” which has gotten me into trouble in several situations.
+I had to explain myself to a stranger, and now the word is being uttered by almost everyone in society.
 So, whenever I come across the term pseudo-feminism, I crack up a little bit.

-I will not be speaking of each story or even giving up any information about what they are about, as it is a must-read for every man and woman, regardless.
+I will not be speaking of each story or even giving up any information about what they are about.
+It is a must-read for every man and woman, regardless.
 These are the stories of some brave-heart women who have gained and lost a lot- all at the same time.
-Their struggle is being immortalized through this book, as convoluted patriarchy for some and inner turmoil for some other people would not allow them to speak out loud to the world of what they have gone through.
+Their struggle is being immortalized through this book.
+Convoluted patriarchy for some and inner turmoil for some other people would not allow them to speak out loud to the world of what they have gone through.

 The common theme of these stories is that women are supposed to be submissive people with not much to expect.
-There are stories about abusive husbands, loving husbands, boyfriends, and even friends who might just be hiding behind a façade of greatness, a family which is not co-operative, and a family that will give up everything to build a certain someone’s life so that the woman can concentrate on her career.
+There are stories about abusive husbands, loving husbands, boyfriends, and even friends who might just be hiding behind a façade of greatness; a family which is not cooperative; and a family that will give up everything to build a certain someone’s life so that the woman can concentrate on her career.

 SEE ALSO: Safe From Virus, But Not From Abuse!

-It baffles me that so many women have to fight their natural instincts to keep their private life private and speak up about their problems and the issues that they have dealt with.
-An Army man’s wife was struggling to keep her family afloat, a woman falling in love with a drunkard and then fending for herself and her daughter, a husband stealing everything away from a woman and trashing her house to prove his masculinity, a woman losing her wealth and turning to be the maid to a wealthy family- these are the struggles that are redolent of the pain that these women have been keeping within themselves.
+It baffles me that so many women have to fight their instincts to keep their private life private and speak up about their problems and the issues that they have dealt with.
+An Army man’s wife was struggling to keep her family afloat; a woman falling in love with a drunkard and then fending for herself and her daughter; a husband stealing everything away from a woman and trashing her house to prove his masculinity; a woman losing her wealth and turning to be the maid to a wealthy family; these are the struggles that are redolent of the pain that these women have been keeping within themselves.

-A woman who is judged because she is not a virgin and this very fact allows her husband to have a fling with multiple women outside his marriage, someone being judged and shamed because she is boisterous and also well off to fend for herself are the stark contrast that shines a light of the disparity between the genders.
+A woman who is judged because she is not a virgin and this very fact allows her husband to have a fling with multiple women outside his marriage; someone being judged and shamed because she is loud; and also well off to fend for herself is the stark contrast that shines a light of the disparity between the genders.

 It is so sad that in a world where an evolved species exists, a word like feminism is to be coined to give a specific section of the society the recognition they deserve.
 When I asked a woman if she thinks that women are being raped because of what they choose to wear, with a very concerned face, she said that isn’t that the reality?
 I had nothing to tell her.
 It is, in fact, reality.

 Men having an opinion about women and then manipulating their way through and stating how much of a victim we have become is why we need to write books like these and show what we have been internalizing.
-Women worldwide have been abused and victimized due to their current living situation, where men have obsessively tried to suppress their happiness and their right to equality.
+Women worldwide have been abused and victimized due to their current living situation.
+Men have obsessively tried to suppress their happiness and their right to equality.